petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/working-with-liferay-search.md

 ### Search Indexing

 Liferay stores its information in a database.
 However, directly searching database tables can be a time-consuming task.
-Therefore most Liferay entities utilize a search index.
+Therefore most of Liferay's entities utilize a search index.
 Whenever a Liferay entity is created, a separate entry is also created in the search index by Liferay's indexer framework.
 Each entry has a collection of fields for that entity.
-For example, a blog entry might contain index fields for the title, content, tags, etc. This indexing is then used together with Elasticsearch to provide an effective and efficient way to search for data.
+For example, a blog entry might contain index fields for the title, content, tags, etc. This index is then used by Elasticsearch to provide an effective and efficient way to search for data.
 Some of the Liferay entities that utilize the search index out of the box are:

 * Blog entries
 * Categories